 You cannot sell a CPAP machine on eBay unless you have FDA approval to do so. eBay forbids the sale of any medical device (or accessories) that require a prescription.
-So, if you can buy it over-the-counter at your local store, you can’t sell it on eBay.
+In general, if you can’t buy it over-the-counter at your local store, you can’t sell it on eBay.

-There are usually some CPAP machines for sale on eBay but it’s typically because eBay hasn’t caught them yet. eBay uses AI-software to scan listings for category and keywords and then automatically removes the offending listings.
+There are usually some CPAP machines for sale on eBay but it’s typically because eBay hasn’t caught them yet. eBay uses AI software to scan listings for categories and keywords and then automatically removes the offending listings.
 If you don’t play by eBay’s rules, they will typically restrict your selling privileges or remove your account completely.

 eBay’s restrictions on medical devices are not limited to simply CPAP and BiPAP machines.
 In order to avoid any sort of liability, they cast their net as wide as they can.
 Because of this, I have had several listings removed for being against their Prescription Devices Policy even though they weren’t.